fishercallum/mpp-name-saver/README.md

 **Q: Is this safe to use?**

 A: Yes, the script is open source and doesn't collect or send your data anywhere.
 It only runs in your browser to manage your nickname locally.
+Additionally, the script is released into the public domain, so you're free to use, modify, and share it without restrictions.

 **Q: Why is there a bit.ly link?**